**NEW: Certain types of food waste are accepted in Truckee’s food scrap compost drop-off program.**

 Placing empty bottles and old newspapers into the recycling bin is an automatic reflex for many people.
 But somewhat of an air of mystery still remains around the act of composting.
 Frequently asked questions include: Will saving food scraps make my house or yard smell?
 (No, as long as you manage it properly.)
 What exactly can be composted?
 (Nearly anything that grows.)
 What are my options if I live in an apartment?
-(Worm farms.)
+(Worm farms or Bokashi.)

 While composting is not quite as easy as tossing a soda can into a bin, it’s not hard to learn—and the benefits to the environment are numerous.
 Get the skinny on how to compost with these resources:

 Better Homes and Gardens and The Kitchn both offer great starter guides with lots of photos.

 Living in tight quarters poses unique challenges for those who want to compost, but a worm composting bin is a great alternative that you can keep under the kitchen sink.
 Find out more on our worm composting page.

 Look no further than Can I Compost This? for a quick visual reference guide to compostable items.

 What to do with meat and dairy scraps?
 Meaty bones and cheese scraps don’t bode especially well for composting worms, so you may want to try Bokashi, a blend of composting microorganisms that thrive on meat and dairy.

 Don’t be confused by compostable utensils: they don’t belong in plastic recycling or backyard compost piles.
 Only place them in commercial compost bins, so they can fully break down.
 Find out more.

 Don’t put bioplastics in your backyard pile.
 Commercial facilities are better at composting tough materials because they can reach higher temperatures.
 That’s why meats and bioplastics are accepted in commercial composting bins.
 Watch this video to learn more.